-Linux is case sensitive while Windows CE is not.
-Consequently, projects on Linux HMI devices might have different files named based on upper and lower case, e.g. 'dump1.csv' and 'Dump1.csv' are not possible on Windows CE HMI devices.
+Linux is case sensitive, Windows CE is not.
+As a consequence, projects on CP600-eCo HMI devices, which are based on Linux OS, might have two different files named 'dump1.csv' and 'Dump1.csv'; this would not be possible on a CP600 HMI device which is Windows CE based.

-44 Communication protocols
+39 Communication protocols